Step 1: Navigate to Your Login Page

 Microsoft Office 365

-The second option, which will work if you don’t know your link is the generic Office 365 URL.
 You can access your SharePoint environment in Office 365 is by signing in through the main Microsoft Office page.
-Simply go to https://www.office.com and click the Sign In link located in the upper right.
+Simply go to Office 365 Login and click the Sign In link located in the upper right.

 A quick note about corporate branding.
 If your company has branded your sign-in page, you will not see the branded experience at first when going through the generic office.com sign-in page.
 When you first visit the page, it has no way of knowing who you are.
 However, once you enter your email address and click continue, the page will refresh and you will see your company’s branded sign-in page upon being prompted to enter your password.